List of Star Wars spacecraft: Naboo Star Skiff

 Padmé Amidala travels to Mustafar aboard a Naboo star skiff in Star Wars: Episode III – Revenge of the Sith to confront Anakin Skywalker/Darth Vader (Hayden Christensen) after he turns to the dark side.
 Designer Ryan Church sketched the ship to appear "supercharged".
 Only the ship's boarding ramp was built full scale; some footage was altered from material used in Attack of the Clones.
 The ship is designed to be reminiscent of the "rocket ships" seen in pulp science-fiction.

 Neimoidian Shuttle (Sheathipede-class transport shuttle)

 Neimoidian shuttles first appear in The Phantom Menace and are seen throughout the prequel trilogy and Clone Wars television series.
 Their design is based on a Trade Federation landing ship, turned vertically and altered to be more insectoid and less symmetrical.
 They are also used by the other Separatist leaders, such as Nuvo Vindi and Wat Tambor.
 Star Wars lore refers to these vessels as Sheathipede-class transport shuttles built by the insect-like Charrian species, especially popular with the Neimoidians but used by many worlds associated with the Separatist cause.
 Intended for short-range diplomatic missions, these 20 m-long shuttles feature powerful communication arrays and are unarmed but can be modified for combat.
 Some also incorporate an automatic pilot, allowing for a more expansive passenger compartment.
+A heavily modified Sheathipede-class shuttle named the Phantom II was obtained by the Spectres during a mission to Agamar, as a replacement for the original Phantom following its destruction.